Korchuck/AssignmentCoursera/README.md

 # AssignmentCoursera

-My assignment consists of three files:
+My assignment consists of four files:

 1. run_analysis.R, which executes the excercises of the course project.